Advertisement

 Bad stuff

-Range depends heavily on what you need to move, it's only really cost effective if you can charge at home (or at the depot)
+Range depends heavily on what you need to move, only cost effective if electricity is cheap, the panel van is mahoosive

 Overview